cointobanks/lifetioncoin-docs/_includes/helpers/summaries.md

 {% assign summary_getChainTips="returns information about the highest-height block (tip) of each local block chain." %}
 {% assign summary_getConnectionCount="returns the number of connections to other nodes." %}
 {% assign summary_getDifficulty="returns the proof-of-work difficulty as a multiple of the minimum difficulty." %}
-{% assign summary_getGenerate="was removed in Dash Core 0.12.3." %}
+{% assign summary_getGenerate="was removed in Lifetioncoin Core 0.12.3." %}
 {% assign summary_getGovernanceInfo="returns an object containing governance parameters." %}
-{% assign summary_getHashesPerSec="was removed in Bitcoin Core 0.11.0 and is not part of Dash." %}
+{% assign summary_getHashesPerSec="was removed in Bitcoin Core 0.11.0 and is not part of Lifetioncoin." %}
 {% assign summary_getInfo="prints various information about the node and the network." %}
 {% assign summary_getMemPoolAncestors="returns all in-mempool ancestors for a transaction in the mempool." %}
 {% assign summary_getMemPoolDescendants="returns all in-mempool descendants for a transaction in the mempool." %}